bbauska/TUMx-DWAPNx/README.md

 We started this lecture praising constructors and saying that thanks to them we can create groups of similar objects.

-Unfortunately, it\'s not all roses.
+Unfortunately, it&apos;s not all roses.

 Now we will mention dangers of constructors.
 These dangers stem from the fact that constructor functions are still functions.
-So, it\'s easy to confuse a constructor function and a regular function.
+So, it&apos;s easy to confuse a constructor function and a regular function.

 Calling a constructor function without a new keyword and conversely